-Develop a familiarity with a number of theoretical frameworks: postmodern, poststructuralist, feminist, decolonial, and postcolonial.
+Develop a familiarity with a number of theoretical frameworks: postmodern, posthumanist, feminist, decolonial, and postcolonial.

-Read/watch/listen to the work of contemporary rhetoric theorists and draw connections between that work and the postmodern/ poststructuralist/feminist/decolonial/postcolonial theory we have read and discussed in class.
+Read/watch/listen to the work of contemporary rhetoric theorists and draw connections between that work and the postmodern/posthumanist/feminist/decolonial/postcolonial theory we have read and discussed in class.

 Develop a sense of the biographies and trajectories of some of the scholars we’re reading so you can begin to connect their stories with their scholarship.

-Articulate how you see postmodern/poststructuralist/feminist/decolonial/postcolonial theory as still being relevant in helping us address current societal/global issues or issues we’re engaging with in Rhetoric and Composition as a field.
+Articulate how you see postmodern/posthumanist/feminist/decolonial/postcolonial theory as still being relevant in helping us address current societal/global issues or issues we’re engaging with in Rhetoric and Composition as a field.